-85. Under California's Assembly of Firearms Law, any firearm "manufactured or assembled from polymer plastic" must contain "3.7 ounces of material type 17-4 PH stainless steel ... embedded within the plastic upon fabrication or construction with the unique serial number engraved or otherwise permanently affixed in a manner that meets or exceeds the requirements imposed on licensed importers and licensed manufacturers of firearms pursuant to subsection (i) of Section 923 of Title 18 of the United States Code and regulations issued pursuant thereto."
+- 86. Under California's Assembly of Firearms Law, as of July 1, 2018, any person "manufacturing or assembling a firearm" was required, prior to manufacturing or assembling that firearm, to apply to the California Department of Justice "for a unique serial number or other mark of identification."
+For a firearm "manufactured or assembled from polymer plastic," the law requires that it contain "3.7 ounces of material type 17-4 PH stainless steel ... embedded within the plastic upon fabrication or construction with the unique serial number engraved or otherwise permanently affixed in a manner that meets or exceeds the requirements imposed on licensed importers and licensed manufacturers of firearms pursuant to subsection (i) of Section 923 of Title 18 of the United States Code and regulations issued pursuant thereto." - 87.
+A purpose of the California's Assembly of Firearms Law was to prevent incidents like the shooting of Plaintiffs by confirming through an eligibility check that applicants for a serial number to build their own firearm are not prohibited by law from owning or possessing a firearm, ensuring the serialization of all firearms, and reducing the availability of unserialized firearms, which together reduce the availability of firearms and unserialized firearms to prohibited persons, thereby increasing the probability that individuals would be prevented or dissuaded from attempting such crimes.